Mie-Jonasson/DataScienceBachelor/4_semester/Data_Visualisation/exam_notes.md

 - **Use soft color palettes**: to allow ease of reading the chart, allow possibility to enhance particular points with saturated colors. **ALSO** remember to be color-blind sensitive!
 - **Be consistent with colors**: Use the same color for that same item across charts.
 This will make it easier for the audience to spot trends.
 - **Remember the rules of thumb**: at max; 5 lines, 10 bars, 7 slices and 8 colors!

 ---

+### *Usual pain points of visualising*
+- **Uncertainty** - refer to part VI
+- **seasonality** - how do we make seasonal patterns clear to the viewer?
+    - Method 1: *annotations* are used to point out particular points / areas.
+    - Method 2: *small multiples* are used to display the same seasonality across different aligned charts.
+    - Method 3: *overlapping timeframes* are used to display history as well as latest observations.
+    - Method 4: *accumulation* creating accumulative charts that can be overlayed in a single chart.
+    - Method 5: *aggregation* over the season; reduces noise but might be an overismplification of the patterns.
+    - Method 6: *peakspotting timeline* displays only the peak of each series of attributes.
+Allows a high-level overview of trends.
+    - Method 7: *animation*
+- **outliers** - how do we handle outliers in visualization?
+Outliers are often interesting, and even though our intuition says to remove them (simplifying assumption), they might actually be the most interesting insight!
+    - Method 1: Make a seperate axis / truncation for the outlier... and make sure it is clear to the viewer!
+    - Method 2: remove the outlier and *make a viewer note* about it!
+    - Method 3: do nothing... if the outlier is the point, then losing granularity for non-outliers is fine.
+- **log-scales** - how do we use them? does the public really understand?
+Log-scales are amazing for showing proportional gain of differently sized series!
+- **bar transformations**

+---
 ### *What can you tell me about visualising networks?*